 Proposer was asked when the issue came to light.
 He confirmed that as a part of testing and certification it was noted that the interface did not have enough data in the downstream settlement based on the core part of the vendor product.
 Proposer stated that they considered this issue to be as a result of a misalignment between practical and theoretical considerations.

-Another participant agreed that this proposal would not work as it exposed generators and suggested that it would make more sense to run 2 sets of Technical Offer Data.
+Another participant agreed that this proposal would not work as it exposed generators and suggested that it would make more sense to run 2 sets of Technical Offer Data such that the system would cater for the reflection of updated TOD that might occur within a Settlement Day.

 Proposer agreed that some investigation should be done into different solutions and other potential workarounds.
 A Generator Member suggested aligning Trading and Settlement Days to the Trading Day start and end times.
-An observer noted that they recalled that there was a legal basis requiring the Settlement day to start and midnight so that it would not be possible to align the Trading and Settlement Days
+An observer noted that they recalled that there was a legal basis requiring the Settlement day to start at midnight thus it was thought that it would not be possible to align the Trading and Settlement Days.

 Proposer advised that based on discussions with the Vendors it would take a number of months to make a system change to apply the TOD on a Trading Day basis if this were deemed necessary.
 SEMO member asked whether Participants were able to quantify the impact and suggested that if the impact was substantial that it may be worth considering alternative mitigations within the Uninstructed Imbalance mechanism.